kyma-incubator/examples/kyma-local-e2e-scenario/README.md

 ## Start Kyma locally
 * Refer these [instructions](https://github.com/kyma-project/kyma/blob/master/docs/kyma/docs/030-inst-local-installation-from-release.md)

-## Create Kyma environment
+## Create Kyma namespace
-* Throughout this workshop we use `workshop` environment so please create it first.
+* Throughout this workshop we use `workshop` namespace so please create it first.
-* If you desire to use a different environment then change each `workshop` here with your desired environment name.
+* If you desire to use a different namespace then change each `workshop` here with your desired namespace name.

+## Create Application
+* Under `Integration`, create Application.
+* Name it `sample-external-solution`.

 ## Establish secure connection between external solution and Kyma

-We will set up the secure connectivity between the mock external solution and the Kyma remote environment `ec-default`.
+We will set up the secure connectivity between the mock external solution and the Kyma application `sample-external-solution`.

 Here we will use the [connector service](https://github.com/kyma-project/kyma/blob/master/docs/application-connector/docs/010-architecture-connector-service.md) to secure the communication.

 * Clone this [repository](https://github.com/kyma-project/kyma/blob/master/docs/application-connector/docs/015-details-one-click-configuration.md).

 * Copy the token
-  * Navigate to the `Administration --> Remote Environment --> ec-default`
+  * Navigate to the `Integration --> Applications --> sample-external-solution`
-  * `Connect Remote Environment`
+  * `Connect Application`
   * Copy the token to the clipboard

 * Use the one-click-generation [helper script](https://github.com/janmedrek/one-click-integration-script) to generate the certificate